ibm-cloud-docs/log-analysis/devops/config_api.md

 When you manage views and alerts programmatically, you must use a service key.
 Authorization to the logging Configuration API is enforced by using a service key.
 {: note}

 A service key is a unique code that is passed in an API request to identify the calling application or user.
-The service key is specific to an auditing instance.
+The service key is specific to a logging instance.
 For more information on how to generate a service key, see [Managing service keys](/docs/log-analysis?topic=log-analysis-service_keys).

 Use of the logging Configuration REST API is done by adding a valid service key to the HTTP Authorization request header.
 You must pass the service key as a header parameter (`-H`) of your requests.